linda-seiter/cmsc115/week1_lab/README.md

 - A **variable** is a name associated with a memory location.
 - A **variable declaration** allocates memory to store a value.

-Each variable declaration must specify a data type such as `int` or `double`, along with the variable name.
+Java requires a variable to be declared **before** it can be assigned a value.
+A variable declaration must specify a data type such as `int` or `double`, along with the variable name.
 Once a variable is declared, it can be assigned an initial value.
 The declaration and initialization can be done in one statement or two as shown below.